marcopaganini/snip/README.md

     program, so it should be a valid bash file.
 Look for the the key syntax for "bind -x" in the bash manpage for details.

+    # This overrides the default editor (normallly $VISUAL or $EDITOR)
+    # Common choiceses are nano, nvim, vim, etc.

+    SNIP_EDITOR="nano"

 REQUIREMENTS
     This program requires FZF to run (https://github.com/junegunn/fzf).
-Please note that fzf is very popular and available natively in most Linux distributions.
+Please note that FZF is very popular and available natively in most Linux distributions.

     If installed, snip will use `batcat` (aka bat) to provide syntax highlighting in the preview window.

 AUTHOR
-    (C) Aug/2024 by Marco Paganini <paganini [at] paganini [dot] net>
+    (C) Sep/2024 by Marco Paganini <paganini [at] paganini [dot] net>
 ```